gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

    :alt: Drivetrain Plate, with entire face seleected
    :width: 100%

-After starting the new sketch on the inner plate, hit “Project Geometry” and just click anywhere on the part.
+After starting the new sketch on the inner plate, hit "Project Geometry" and just click anywhere on the part.
 It should highlight every outline of the part.
 (Shown here is a yellow line; yours might be red, blue or some other color.)
 Now click and drag across the part selecting every line on the screen.
 Now go hit CTRL + C, then go to the new part and hit create 2D Sketch.
 Next hit CTRL + V.

 .. image:: images/cad-tutorial/drivetrain-in-an-hour/dt-inner-plate-with-parts-to-remove-selected.jpg
    :alt: Drivetrain inner plate with the parts specific to the inner plate selected